kappa-db/multifeed-storage/README.md

 Determine whether the store has a feed with `key` as `cb(err, hasFeed)` for a boolean `hasFeed`.

+# store.getOrCreateRemote(key, opts, cb)

+Load a feed as `cb(err, feed)` from a key or if the key doesn't exist, create it as a "remote" feed (see the createRemote api docs for more info).

+# store.getOrCreateLocal(localName, opts, cb)

+Load a feed as `cb(err, feed)` from a key or if the key doesn't exist, create it as a "local" feed (see the createLocal api docs for more info).

 # store.isOpen(key)

 Return a boolean: whether the feed identified by `key` is open or not.